koluzh/digcult/readme.txt

-simple console application that gets 2 integer numbers as an input and returns their sum.
+simple console application that calculates result of polish reverse notation